pawlh/pawlh/README.md

   <br />
 </div>

 I am studying Computer Science at BYU in Utah.
-I am interested in web applications, decentralized applications via self-hosting, and pretty much any exciting technology that comes my way.
+I am interested in web applications, self-hosting, and pretty much any exciting technology that comes my way.

 ## Skills